alan2207/bulletproof-react/docs/components-and-styling.md

 #### Colocate things as close as possible to where it's being used

-Keep components, functions, styles, state, etc. as close as possible to the component where it's being used.
+Keep components, functions, styles, state, etc. as close as possible to where they are being used.
 This will not only make your codebase more readable and easier to understand but it will also improve your application performance since it will reduce redundant re-renders on state updates.

 #### Avoid large components with nested rendering functions